Automating AI Agent Deployments with OpenAI’s New Tools

 Automation blueprints are the repeatable recipes for agent behaviour and deployment.
 I define a blueprint as a small repo that contains:

-- Agent manifest (intents, tool list, prompt templates).
+- Agent manifest with intents, tool list, and prompt templates.

 - Infra-as-code for the runtime and services.